Oreolek/pyf/README.txt

 ============================ DOCUMENTATION ==========================
 =====================================================================

-You can run genDocs to generate the documentation for this version of PyF with Epydoc.
+You can run GEN_DOCS to generate the documentation for this version of PyF with Epydoc.